AIR POLLUTION IS KILLING US

-Formaldehyde is a known toxic and carcinogenic chemical even at low concentrations.
+Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
+VOCs include a variety of chemicals, some of which may have adverse health effects.
+Formaldehyde is one of the most common VOC and it is highly toxic and carcinogenic chemical even at low concentrations.
 Formaldehyde occurs in nature and thus is poses a chronic threat to human health.
 However, formaldehyde levels in man-made products at significantly higher concentrations can result in formaldehyde concentrations in living environment that greatly surpass the levels found in nature.
 In addition, formaldehyde is a potent ozone precursor thus contributing to an even more severe health risk.

 INDOOR AIR QUALITY

 Most people spend approximately 80% to 90% of their time indoors.
 Therefore, indoor air quality has a large impact on health, quality of life and work efficiency.
 It is widely known, that numerous indoor air impurities are responsible for exacerbate respiratory diseases, allergies, intoxication and certain types of cancer (e.g. asbestos, radon, environmental tobacco smoke, combustion products, volatile organic compounds, polycyclic aromatic hydrocarbons biological contaminants, etc.).
 Particularly vulnerable groups are infants, children and the elderly or people already suffering from respiratory or allergic diseases.
 Indoor air quality monitoring is essential to avoid developing the above mentioned conditions.

 Formaldehyde is an important industrial chemical with multiple uses in the industry.
 A well know source of formaldehyde are pressed wood products that are often used especially in residential buildings worldwide.
 Whereas the concentration of formaldehyde is often in the single digit ppb range in nature, it can be hundred times higher indoors.

 Indoor air quality (IAQ) is determined by the level of contaminants present, which may arise from a number of sources, e.g. human activity, various materials and products including HVAC systems, combustion processes, microbiological organisms such as mould and dust mites, outdoor air pollution, the ground under the building, among others.